Dark Matter Spike surrounding Supermassive Black Holes Binary and the Nanohertz Stochastic Gravitational Wave Background: Modeling the SGWB spectrum

-In this subsection, we introduce the GW back-reaction and the dynamical friction into the SMBH's orbit by taking the energy balance equation into account.
-For inspiraling SMBHBs, a part of its energy $E_{\text{orbit}}$ is converted into GW emission loss $E_{\text{GW}}$ and dynamical friction loss $E_{\text{DF}}$.
+where $M_{\rm tot}=M_1+M_2$.
+Moreover, we incorporate the effects of GW back-reaction and dynamical friction into the dynamics of the SMBH orbit by considering the energy balance.
+For inspiraling SMBHBs, a part of its energy $E_{\text{orbit}}$ is converted into GW emission loss $E_{\text{gw}}$ and dynamical friction loss $E_{\text{df}}$.
 Thus the following energy balance equation is satisfied:

 As we will see in this subsection, this energy balance equation gives the time evolution of the orbital radius.
 The resulting orbit can be regarded as a quasi-circular orbit because of the smallness of these dissipative effects.